sigmdel/xiao_esp32c3_sketches/README.md

 Projects `03_button_led` and `05_async_web_led` rely on third-party libraries.
 They are made available in the [libraries/](libraries) directory for use with the Arduino IDE without the need to install anything.
 In PlatformIO, private copies of the libraries will be automatically installed.

+It may be interesting to look at the [supermini_esp32c3_sketches](https://github.com/sigmdel/supermini_esp32c3_sketches) which are about a class of slightly bigger ESP32-C3 development boards.
+That repository contains slightly modified versions of projects such as `async_web_led` and . `ble_led2` These changes mean that the sketches can be used to investigate connectivity problems.
+It is well known that some of the boards on the market have problems with wireless communication which seem related to the circuit between the onboard ceramic antenna and the microcontroller.

 ## License

 Copyright 2023, 2024 Michel Deslierres.
 No rights reserved.